icyphy/accessors/accessors/web/hosts/cordova/demo/README.txt

 $ ./createApp AppName

-The default build file and README are:
+The default build file and README.txt are:
 .build.xml
-.README
+.README.txt

 Change these, and install them for all demos using the command: